exeter-fp/category-theory/Dave/10-natural-transformations/readme.md

 # Natural transformations

-Functors can be though of as embedding one category in another, the source categorying being a blue print.
+Functors can be thought of as embedding one category in another, the source categorying being a blue print.
 Natural transformations and mappings between functors, comparing the embedding process, in the same category.
 Called natural because are using morphisms (not adding new structure).